Title and Escrow

 Once all terms and conditions of the written instructions have been fulfilled, and all closing conditions are satisfied, the escrow is closed and the transfer of property and money is accomplished.

-Our expertise in long term escrow services ensures the highest level of accuracy and integrity when servicing contracts between buyers and sellers.
-As part of our long term escrow services, we handle the details, such as retaining the original documents for safekeeping; accepting and disbursing funds; calculating principal and interest; and retaining reserves for taxes and insurance.
+Our expertise in long term account services ensures the highest level of accuracy and integrity when servicing contracts between buyers and sellers.
+As part of our long term account services, we handle the details, such as retaining the original documents for safekeeping; accepting and disbursing funds; calculating principal and interest; and retaining reserves for taxes and insurance.
 Our online system allows for access to payment and balance information and other online processing options to help you maintain your transactions seamlessly.

 Customer Information Services